gvwilson/sensibleadventures/litany.md

 George thrust his hands into his pockets and studied her.
 "Thanks.
-Have you ever seen-I mean,
+Have you ever seen—I mean,
 have any of your other patients ever…?"

 The nurse shook her head,